kitschpatrol/yanki/readme.md

 ### Browser environments

-The Yanki TypeScript / JavaScript library is idempotent, so you can run it in a browser you'd like.
+The Yanki TypeScript / JavaScript library is isomorphic, so you can run it in a browser you'd like.

 There's one exception, the `syncFiles(...)` function, which by default relies on file system access to work.